-Describe the plan to track program outcomes for at least 12 months following release of program participants from incarceration.
-See Mandatory Requirements on page 6.
-The plan should include:

-- Identification of goals and objectives for program development, implementation, and outcomes. - A description of how performance will be documented, monitored, and evaluated, and identify the impact of each strategy once implemented. - Identification of data and information will be collected, and by whom; the process for obtaining information about recidivism from the relevant justice agencies; and a description of how evaluation and collaborative partnerships will be leveraged to build long-term support and resources for the program. - Describe the process for assessing the project's effectiveness through the collection and reporting of the required performance metrics data (see Performance Measures, page 19). - Discuss how the program will be sustained after federal funding ends.
+- Describe the plan to track program outcomes for at least 12 months following release of program participants from incarceration.
+See Mandatory Requirements on page 7.
+The plan should include: - Identification of objectives for program development, implementation, and outcomes. - A description of how performance will be documented, monitored, and evaluated, and identify the impact of each strategy once implemented. - Identification of the data and information that will be collected, and by whom; the process for obtaining information about recidivism from the relevant justice agencies; and a description of how evaluation and collaborative partnerships will be leveraged to build long-term support and resources for the program. - Describe the process for assessing the program's effectiveness through the collection and reporting of the required performance metrics data. - Discuss how the program will be sustained after federal funding ends.

-5. Budget (10percent):
+5. Budget (10 percent):

 Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+Budget narratives should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
+The budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the program.12

 - Include an appropriate percent of the total grant award for data collection, performance measurement, and research (if applicable). - Applicants must budget funding to travel to DOJ-sponsored grant meetings.
-Applicants should estimate the costs of travel and accommodations for teams of three to attend three meetings for three days each in Washington, D.C. (one meeting for each of the three grant years).
+Applicants should estimate the costs of travel and accommodations for teams of three to attend three meetings for 3 days each in Washington, D.C. (one meeting for each of the 3 grant years).